Farewill Alternatives in 2026: Best UK DIY Will Services Compared

 What is the cheapest Farewill alternative?

 LawPack Standard Will Pack at £17.99 is the cheapest option.
-WillSafe UK at £39.99 is the closest like-for-like to the Farewill experience — an instant PDF and Word download with plain-English drafting, Wills Act 1837 compliant, and a 14-day money-back guarantee.
+WillSafe UK's Single Will Kit at £39.99 offers the closest like-for-like to the Farewill experience — an instant PDF and Word download with plain-English drafting, Wills Act 1837 compliant, and a 30-day money-back guarantee.
+For a more complete estate plan, WillSafe's Essentials Bundle is £89.99 and includes six documents, which is still less than Farewill charges for a will alone.

 Does WillSafe UK cover Scotland or Northern Ireland?